For Emergencies 24/7, call 203-562-4020

 If you suspect you have a lead or galvanized service line, report it to us by calling 833-RWA-LEAD (833-792-5323).

-If we determine that you may may have a service line that requires replacement, we will notify you and begin the process of scheduling the replacement.
-Please follow the link below to learn more about our replacement program.
+If we determine that you have a service line that requires replacement, we will notify you and begin the process of scheduling the replacement.
+Please see the Frequently Asked Questions below to learn more about our replacement program.

 Customers participating in the Lead and Galvanized Steel Replacement Program may receive some of the materials linked below: